NAGPALADITI14/Algorithms_and_their_complexities/MaxMin/readme.md

 #### 2. Divide and Conquer
 - **Description**: Involves dividing the array into two halves and finding the maximum and minimum in each half recursively.

-Algorithm MaxMinDivideAndConquer(arr, start, end, maxVal, minVal)
+- **Algorithm**:MaxMinDivideAndConquer(arr, start, end, maxVal, minVal)
-Input:
+- Input:
-    arr - Array of integers
+    - arr - Array of integers
-    start - Starting index of the array end - Ending index of the array
+    - start - Starting index of the array
+    - end - Ending index of the array
-Output:
+- Output:
-    maxVal - Maximum value found in the array minVal - Minimum value found in the array
+    - maxVal - Maximum value found in the array
+    - minVal - Minimum value found in the array

 1. If start equals end, set maxVal and minVal to arr[start] and return.
 2. Calculate mid as (start + end) / 2.